edodji/Deploy-a-Static-Web-App-on-AWS-with-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 ---

 ## Prerequisites
-Before starting, ensure you have the following installed on your computer:
+Before starting, I ensure to installe on my computer:
 - **Git** and **Visual Studio Code**
 - **GitHub account** (Create a Key Pair and add the **Public SSH Key** to GitHub)
 - **Docker Hub account**